Aderemi Atayero

-Aderemi Aaron-Anthony Atayero (born 26 October 1969, in Ikeja) is a Nigerian engineer who served as the 4th substantive vice chancellor of Covenant University, Nigeria.
+Aderemi Aaron-Anthony Atayero (born 26 October 1969, in Ikeja) is a Nigerian engineer currently serving as the first Vice Chancellor of the Nigerian University of Technology and Management (NUTM), having previously served served as the 4th substantive vice chancellor of Covenant University, Nigeria.
 He previously served as the first academic deputy vice-chancellor, Coordinator School of Engineering, and twice as head of department of Electrical and Information Engineering of Covenant University.

 Atayero is a senior research fellow of the International Association of Research Scholars and Administrators, and a fellow of the Science Association of Nigeria (FSAN).

 Education and career

 Atayero got his first degree a Bachelor of Science in radio engineering, graduating summa cum laude in 1992 from Moscow Institute of Technology (MIT).

 In 1994, he proceeded for his masters in satellite communication systems.
 He studied in Moscow State Technical University of Civil Aviation (MSTUCA) where he earned his PhD during the year 2000.
 Atayero is the team lead of the Covenant University Smart City (SmartCU) Project, as well as the head of Covenant University IoT-Enabled Smart & Connected Communities Research Cluster.

 Atayero received his first "appreciation Russian Government stipend" as a student from 1988 to 1994.
 He then was given a scholarship by the Federal Government of Nigeria Scholarship, Bureau for External Aide from 1988 to 1994.
 In 2005, he was awarded a Grant for FPGA and VHDL Workshop by the International Center for Theoretical Physics (Trieste, Italy), Kumasi Ghana.